Kevin Tunison, Data Protection Officer, Egress Software Technologies

 Risk can be very well hidden

 The second example scenario I’ll run through is more technical and focuses on how even the most robust due diligence cannot mitigate all supply chain risk.
-Imagine your organization has recently moved a key line of business application into the cloud.
+Imagine your organisation has recently moved a key line of business application into the cloud.

 You went through a lengthy procurement, due diligence, and negotiation process.
 Upon contracts being signed and a clearly laid out statement of work agreed, the migration is carried out.
 You are satisfied you understand the suppliers’ entire supply chain, and where data may reside in third countries such as Singapore, Japan, or the UAE.

 You have the necessary SCCs in place, and penetration testing results showed vulnerabilities that were since remediated.
-The service is now operational, and the organization is benefiting from its new product in many ways.
+The service is now operational, and the organisation is benefiting from its new product in many ways.

 Problems often emerge later

 After 6 months, you notice that a little-known IT company has hit the headlines with a significant vulnerability.
 In reviewing your own risk, the supplier is not listed as a sub-processor in your supply chain.
-A couple of weeks pass and a colleague mentions that your organization has a suspected security incident.
+A couple of weeks pass and a colleague mentions that your organisation has a suspected security incident.

 After much investigation, it’s found that the recently onboarded solution did in fact make use of the little-known IT company and the vulnerability found its way into the product you use and has been exploited.
 It is a very bad day.

 An entire week of operations is halted until the breach is resolved and the necessary communications with data subjects, suppliers, and regulatory bodies are completed.
 During the lessons learned, it was found that your main supplier had not published their updated supply chain.